mavdol/heart/README.md

 - **Valence (X-axis)**: How pleasant or unpleasant the emotion feels (-1 to +1)
 - **Arousal (Y-axis)**: How energetic or calm the emotion is (-1 to +1)

-Thanks to the [NPC Neural Affect Matrix](https://github.com/mavdol/npc-neural-affect-matrix), we directly derive valence and arousal values from each interaction and convert them into natural language emotions.
+With the [NPC Neural Affect Matrix](https://github.com/mavdol/npc-neural-affect-matrix), we directly derive valence and arousal values from each interaction and convert them into natural language emotions.

 ![emotion visualization](public/variant-emotions.png)